-It is not unusual to experience vision changes after an Appleton car crash.
+It is not unusual to experience vision changes after a car crash.
 When there is no obvious eye injury, vision changes may be symptoms of an injury to the optic nerve or brain.
-Vision changes associated with brain injury include:
+Vision changes associated with brain injuries include:

 - Sore, achy, tired-feeling eyes